-Technology and communications devices have put writing skills on display more than ever before.
+The ability to communicate clearly and effectively is a fundamental requirement for personal and professional success.
+Technology in particular has put writing skills on display more than ever before.
 Through emails, blogs, social media content, and online resumes and portfolios, our writing is often the first chance we get to make an impression, professionally or personally.

-Writing Concentration at the Mount
+Why study Writing at the Mount?

 The Writing and Creative Writing concentrations are housed within the Division of Arts and Letters (though they can be declared by any student).
 Together, we explore various forms of professional and creative writing through courses in journalism, technical writing, and publishing.

 Students can further develop their skills by writing for the school newspaper or student blog or even participating in writing research (like a recent student who studied the history of recipe writing!).